Interface map

 Everything above L1 (graph, fwd-router, transports) traffics in view_ts and tlv_ts, never raw allocation — which is why a new backend, transport, or vertex role slots in without touching the others.

-The net plane is explicit-source-routed FWD only (ADR-0040): a remote endpoint is addressed by its full path through transport-vertices (/net/<conn>/<peer path>), each hop stripping its dst segment.
+The net plane is explicit-source-routed FWD only (ADR-0040 — the net plane is explicit-source-routed only): a remote endpoint is addressed by its full path through transport-vertices (/net/<module>/<name>/<peer path>), each hop stripping the dst segment run that named its own link.
 There is no flooding and no (origin, ts) dedup — parallel links to one peer are different explicit addresses (deliberate redundancy), not auto-multipath.
 0x0D ROUTER is a reserved, decodable wire code with no implemented mechanism; FWD source-routing needs no dedup.